 What solution did you provide?
 Why did they want to work with you?

-Use the answers from these questions to help your audience understand why your customer decided to choose your business over the competition.
-Give a clear picture of your services/products as well as what makes you unique, and in turn, indispensable to your customer.
-This is an important section to focus on because it can help your prospective customer visualize how your business can help them in a similar way.
+Use the answers from these questions to help your audience understand why your customer chose your business over the competition.
+What makes you unique?
+This is the opportunity to show yourself off and why your services/products are indispensable to your customer.
+This way, you’ll be able to help a prospective customer visualize how your business can help them in a similar way.

 4. Creating the strategy and plan